Samin100/MyFitnessPal-Analyzer/README.md

 transfered to `server.py` upon completion.
 - The server backend runs Flask based and can be found in Server.py.
-- Frontend is an implementation of the clean Bootstrap 3 theme <a href="https://github.com/puikinsh/gentelella">Gentelella</a> and uses JQuery for sending AJAX responses to the Flask REST API.
+- Frontend is an implementation of the clean Bootstrap 3 theme <a href="https://github.com/puikinsh/gentelella">Gentelella</a> and uses JQuery for sending AJAX requests to the Flask REST API.

 # Current state
 I'm researching more detailed data analysis techniques and looking into implementing